top of page

 Notify your liability insurance provider

 First thing to remember, contact your professional liability insurer immediately upon receiving any complaint from your state board.
 Many nurses overlook this crucial step, yet your policy likely includes coverage for board representation and legal defense.
-With average attorney fees for nursing malpractice defense reaching $37,084, insurance protection is invaluable.
-Without coverage, you face overwhelming legal expenses that must be paid out-of-pocket, even when allegations have no merit.

 Remember that if you leave your job and a lawsuit is filed the next day, you'll have no employer coverage - another reason personal liability insurance matters.

-• Craft well-prepared responses to board inquiries
+• Work with you to craft well-prepared responses to board inquiries

-• Represent you during interviews and hearings
+• Prepare you for interviews and hearings

 • Navigate deadlines and procedural requirements

-• Negotiate for lesser penalties when appropriate
+• Work with you to negotiate for lesser penalties when appropriate

 Contact us for a confidential case review: Phone: (210) 200-9660 Website: www.expertnurseconsultants.com